jmakings/CibersortX/README.md

 # CibersortX Whole Blood Deconvolution

-## The goal of this project is to deconvolve the relative proportions of different Peripheral Blood Mononuclear Cells (PBMC) from whole blood bulk RNA-seq samples using the CIBERSORTx analytical framework for the Ley Lab at the La Jolla Institute for Immunology.
+## Deconvolution of relative proportions of Peripheral Blood Mononuclear Cells (PBMC) from whole blood bulk RNA-seq samples using the CIBERSORTx analytical framework.
+Work done for the Ley Lab at the La Jolla Institute for Immunology.

 In this repo contains the various R scripts for pre-processing of single cell and bulk RNA-seq data for use with the CIBERSORTx framework.